 And when the first maple leaves begin to transform, and suddenly everything becomes pumpkin-themed and flavored, you know fall is officially here in full force!

-When this magical time of year rolls around, there’s plenty of fun activities to look forward to.
+When this magical time of year rolls around, there’s plenty of fun activities in Georgia to look forward to.

 From enjoying Georgia’s fall fairs and festivals to picking apples and visiting a pumpkin patch to find the perfect one to take home and carve into a Jack-O-Lantern, there’s a good reason why this is so many people’s favorite season.

-It’s particularly magical when the North Georgia mountains become blanketed in brilliant shades of red, yellow, and orange.
+It’s particularly magical when the fall foliage in Georgia transforms with brilliant shades of red, yellow, and orange.
 The temperature is just right for exploring the endless natural beauty and outdoor attractions the state has got offer.

 READ MORE: 101+ Things to Do in North Georgia